Arrow left iconBack

 Data Updates

-Premise point data is pulled on a quarterly schedule from building occupancy permits to update the premise point layers, residential and non-residential, which in turn updates other data layers related to the premise points.
+Premise point data is reviewed and referenced on a quarterly schedule from building occupancy permits to update the residential and non-residential premise point layers which in turn updates other data layers related to the premise points.

-Other layers in the analysis are updated after the Board of County Supervisors adopts a new rezoning case, special use permit, or Comprehensive Plan amendment that changes the approximation of residential units yet to be built or an approximation of unbuilt non-residential gross floor area (GFA) in square feet.
-This task is usually completed within two weeks after the Board of County Supervisors meeting.
+Layers in the analysis may also be updated after the Board of County Supervisors adopts a new rezoning case, special use permit, or Comprehensive Plan amendment that changes the approximation of residential units yet to be built or an approximation of unbuilt non-residential gross floor area (GFA) in square feet.
+This task is completed within two weeks after the Board of County Supervisors meeting.
 These layers are commonly referred to as the "pipeline".

 The Build-Out Analysis also provides a projection of the mid-range of future development based on the 2040 Comprehensive Plan Long-Range Land Use Plan and helps determine quantity and location of future growth for Prince William County under existing conditions.